Anderycks.Net by Deryck Hodge logo

 It’s like that with technology, too.
 The pace.
 Everything is about pace in tech.
 They like the word productivity, but don’t be fooled, it’s unrelenting pace that they care about.
 Do more.
 Make more.
 Go faster.
 Win, before we lose, or run out of time, or die.
 Writing is how we really survive.

 It’s counterintuitive, the way writing resists.
 Here I was just three paragraphs ago feeling the same pressure to perform, to deliver.
 But I sat down.
 I got still.
 I let the words appear, one after the other.
 A new rhythm develops, a softer more reflective one.
 It explains.
 It defines.
 It survives.
-I feel a little better now.

 Links to Interesting Things I Read Recently